What is social anxiety in children?

 Helping children with social anxiety

 - Tell your child about times you’ve felt anxious in social situations and how you’ve faced your fears.
 This will help your child understand that it’s OK to talk about anxious feelings.
-They’ll also feel that you understand and support them.

 At preschool or school or in other social situations

 - Avoid speaking for your child.
-This can make the issue worse.

 - No matter how frustrated you feel, avoid criticising your child or being negative about their difficulty in social situations.